Visualize Real Data Package

 ros2 launch visualize_real_data prepare.launch.py

-This will first start the orientation_fixer node, which adds an orientation to the data based on the angle between points in the trajectory.
-Afterwards, the data processing is started and generates a rosbag file stored in a rosbags/ folder inside the package's share/ directory.
+This will first start the orientation_faker node, which adds an orientation to the data based on the angle between points in the trajectory (this step can be ignored by changing the fake_orientation parameter).
+Afterwards, the data processing is started and generates a rosbag file stored in a rosbags/ folder inside the replay_data directory.

 - Rosbags are named using the name of the JSON file used and timestamps (e.g.,